AndroidHyperOfficial/superinstall-aur-helper/README.md

 export GO111MODULE=on
 go run main.go --install-self
 ```
-## OS-Specific Notes
-### Windows: After running --install-self, you may need to restart your terminal or open a new session for the binary path to be recognized in your environment variables.
-### Gentoo & BSD: Ensure your user has write permissions to the destination directory for the binary (typically /usr/local/bin).
-### macOS/Linux: The tool automatically attempts to place the binary in your system path; if you receive a "Permission Denied" error, try running go run main.go --install-self with sudo.
+### Linux: The tool automatically attempts to place the binary in your system path; if you receive a "Permission Denied" error, try running go run main.go --install-self with sudo.